-The availability of data on total migrant stock, as well as on the origin of international migrants differs significantly between countries and regions (Table 2).
-For the 2000 census round, 52 per cent countries in Africa had a data source on total migrant stock as well as on the origin of international migrants.
+The availability of data on total migrant stock, as well as on the age of international migrants differs significantly between countries and regions (Table 2).
+For the 2000 census round, 52 per cent countries in Africa had a data source on total migrant stock, while 29 per cent had data on the age of international migrants.
 In Asia and Latin America and the Caribbean two out of every three countries had data on international migrant stock for the 2000 census round, while for the other major areas availability of data was above 90 per cent.
-With regard to origin, 56 per cent of countries in Asia, 71 per cent of those in Latin America and the Caribbean and 74 per cent of those in Oceania had data for the 2000 round of population censuses.
+With regard to age, 52 per cent of countries in Asia, 65 per cent of those in Latin America and the Caribbean and 61 per cent of those in Oceania had data for the 2000 round of population censuses.